andrewblackmon/culture/what-we-believe-in.md

 What we believe in

 We have a collective purpose.
 Everything we do is in an effort to help our company grow.

-Who we hire

-Our employees our motivated by their own drive to produce excellent work and to make the company great.
-They do not need their hands held by managers, but use their intrinsic skills to achieve greatness.
-Though they are extraordinary in and outside of work, their egos are kept in check, and they could care less about being in the limelight.

 Management